crossplane/docs/content/v1.11/getting-started/introduction.md

 and virtual network settings.
 But the platform team allows users to define the storage resource size.

-Creating a _Composition_ Crossplane doesn't create any managed resources.
+Creating a _Composition_ doesn't create any managed resources.
 The _Composition_ is only a template for a collection of _managed resources_ and their settings.
 A _Composite Resource_ creates the specific resources.

 {{< hint "note" >}}
 The _[Composite Resources]({{<ref "#composite-resources">}})_ section discusses